• Skip to primary navigation

 It’s super simple!
 Line a baking sheet with parchment paper.
 Toast your shredded coconut, quinoa, and oats at 350 degrees F for 15 minutes on the baking sheet.
 Meanwhile, mix the wet ingredients and spices which include coconut oil, honey, vanilla extract, salt, and cinnamon.

-toasted coconut, oats, and quinoa for homemade granola
+sheet pan of coconut, quinoa, and oats to toast for homemade granola

 In a large bowl combine your chopped nuts, the contents of the toasted tray, and the wet ingredient mixture.
 Spread this with the back of a spoon onto the same lined baking sheet and cook in the oven for another 15 minutes.
-Let cool and then break it up into those beautiful clusters we all know and love.
+Let it cool on the pan and then break it up into those beautiful clusters we all know and love.

 Done.